Mael Corboz: Wilmington Hammerheads

 Corboz signed with United Soccer League side and New York City FC affiliate club, Wilmington Hammerheads FC on March 18.
 Two weeks later, Corboz made his professional debut with the club in their season opener against Orlando City B where he assisted on the opening goal of the match.

 MSV Duisburg

 He moved to MSV Duisburg on August 31, 2016.
 He made his debut for the club in a Lower Rhine Cup match against PSV Solingen on September 2, 2016.
 However, he made zero league appearances across one and a half seasons.

 Wattenscheid 09

 On January 31, 2018, he signed with Wattenscheid 09.

 Go Ahead Eagles

 Since July 2019, Corboz is under contract with Go Ahead Eagles in the Eerste Divisie, the Dutch second-tier.

 SC Verl

 Corboz moved to 3.
 Liga club SC Verl in January 2021, having agreed a contract until summer 2023.
-He made his debut on January 12, 2021 in a 4–3 win against SpVgg Unterhaching.
-He scored his first goal for SC Verl on March 10, 2021 in a 2–1 win against Bayern Munich II.
+He made his debut on January 12, 2021, in a 4–3 win against SpVgg Unterhaching.
+He scored his first goal for SC Verl on March 10, 2021, in a 2–1 win against Bayern Munich II.

+Arminia Bielefeld

+On January 10, 2024, Corboz signed for Arminia Bielefeld.
+After the retirement of Fabian Klos, Corboz was named Arminia captain for the 2024–25 season.